Small Business Website & Blog Options

 (Comparing Apples, Oranges, and Bananas)

-Long before everyone was buzzing about cloud computing, companies like BlueHost and Godaddy were selling shared hosting plans to many businesses that only needed websites, blogs, and online store fronts.
+Long before everyone was buzzing about cloud computing, companies like BlueHost and Godaddy were selling shared hosting plans to many businesses that only needed websites, blogs, and online storefronts.
 So why is today any different?
 Well, it ready isn’t.
-But there are more options now.
+But there are more options now like cheap virtual private servers (but that’s another post).

 Let’s consider for example if you are a Real Estate Consultant, Attorney, Accountant or some other professional service.
 And all you want is a presence on the web where you can post contact information and maybe a blog that shares information about services you offer.
 Well, hosting is still a good choice.
 And here’s why…